Administrative Appeals Office (AAO) Processing Times were released with processing dates as of 9/1/16.

 The Immigration Policy Center (IPC) has released all fifty states, the District of Columbia and the United States (Overall), for a total of fifty-two updated fact sheets with accompanying info graphics and other details.
 These fact sheets highlight the demographic and economic impact of Immigrants, Asians and Latinos in each state.
 The Immigration Policy Center (IPC) is the research and policy division of the American Immigration Council (AIC).

-As Washington D.C. continues the discussion of Comprehensive Immigration Reform, we thought that it would be a good time to provide some statistics on the Immigrant population in the United States as provided by this IPC research.
-This is the last week of this group of blog posts.
-This week we will highlight the last two: the District of Columbia and the United States (Overall).
+With national immigration policy being discussed as part of Presidential Elections, we thought that it would be a good time to provide some statistics on the Immigrant population in the United States as provided by this IPC research.
+Once a week we will be posting a blog with information on three states at a time.
+This week we will highlight; Illinois, Indiana & Iowa.

 MVP Law Group, P.A. makes available the information and materials in this forum for informational purposes only.
 The information is general in nature and does not constitute legal advice or any contractual obligations.
 Further, the use of this site, and the sending or receipt of this information, does not create an attorney-client relationship between us.
 Therefore, your communication with us through this forum will not be considered as privileged or confidential.